-However, for larger companies that fulfil a number of regulatory requirements there is the option to apply for a blanket L petition.
+However, for larger companies that fulfill a number of regulatory requirements, there is the option to apply for a blanket L petition.
 A blanket petition can be used to transfer several key personnel to the United States.

 To qualify for blanket L certification, the employer will need to satisfy one of the following three criteria: